RMMoreton/goLearn/README.md

 # goheap

-Goheap provides a Golang implementation of a heap using slices as the backing data structure.
+goheap provides a Golang implementation of a heap using slices as the backing data structure.

 [Documentation](http://godoc.org/github.com/RMMoreton/goheap)